Mercedes-AMG One: Lap records

 In November 2022, the AMG One set a lap time of 6:35.183 minutes around the Nürburgring Nordschleife 12.944 mile (20.832 km) course.
 Driven by Maro Engel, it became the fastest road-legal production car around the track, beating the previous record by over 13 seconds, held by the Mercedes-AMG GT Black Series.
-Engel revealed, the track was not in ideal conditions, and some parts of the track were still on damp conditions and he had to lift throttle at those particular corners.
+Engel revealed the track was not in ideal conditions, as some parts of the track were still on damp conditions and he had to lift throttle at those particular corners.
 Mercedes-AMG claimed the car could have easily done a sub 6:30 minute lap time, if the track was in ideal conditions.

 Mercedes-AMG later tested this claim and, in September 2024, set another laptime in optimal track conditions with a time of 6:29.09 minutes, beating its own record by another 6 seconds.
 This makes the AMG One the first road-legal production car to set a sub-6:30 minute lap time around the Nürburgring Nordschleife 12.944 mile (20.832 km) course.

 Following the 2022 Nürburgring lap record, Mercedes-AMG revealed that the AMG One has set new lap records around the Nürburgring Grand Prix circuit, Hockenheimring, and Red Bull Ring, setting lap times of 1:56.096 minutes, 1:38.563 minutes and 1:26.846 minutes respectively.
 In April 2023, the AMG One was claimed to have set another production car lap record with a time of 1:43.902 minutes around the Monza Circuit.